RIOT-OS/RIOT/doc/doxygen/src/coc-faq.md

 # FAQ  {#coc-faq}

-This FAQ attempts to address common questions and concerns around the RIOT community's future [Code of Conduct][CoC].
+This FAQ attempts to address common questions and concerns around the RIOT community's [Code of Conduct][CoC].
 If you still have questions after reading it, please feel free to [contact us][CoC-question-mail].

 --------------------------------------------------------------------------------